Drew Waters Player Props: Royals vs. Rays

 Drew Waters At The Plate

-- Waters is hitting .239 with four doubles, three home runs and six walks.
+- Waters is batting .244 with four doubles, three home runs and seven walks.

+- Waters has reached base via a hit in 21 games this season (of 35 played), and had multiple hits in eight of those games.

-- In 9.1% of his games this year, he has hit a home run, and 2.4% of his trips to the plate.
+- He has homered in three games this year (8.6%), leaving the park in 2.3% of his trips to the plate.

-- In nine games this season (27.3%), Waters has picked up an RBI, including two games with multiple runs batted in.
+- Waters has driven in a run in nine games this year (25.7%), including two games with multiple runs batted in.

+- In 11 of 35 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.